crhuber/mac-cheatsheet/readme.md

 	`While you are using ⌘ + ⇥ to cycle through open applications, you can press Q before you release ⌘ to close the app`

 * Terminal
--option left or right to move word by word
--option click to move cursor in terminal to mouse -option, click+ select, option delete, deletes section -ctrl+D is del key
--ctrl+K deletes from cursor to end of line

 * Finder